rjkviegas/skills-workshops/practicals/adventures/cipher-world/part3.md

 For this challenge use [character_set1.txt](./char_sets/character_set1.txt)

-Your implementation should use your character set file and be agnostic to the values.
+- NB: Your implementation should use your character set file and be agnostic to the values.

-The charset mappings have changed slightly
+- NB: The charset mappings have changed slightly

-plaintext = starting string. ciphertext = encrypted string
+- NB: plaintext = starting string. ciphertext = encrypted string

-Each encrypted plaintext character should never be more than two ciphertext characters.
+- NB: Each encrypted plaintext character should never be more than two ciphertext characters.
 If the evaluation of the encrypted character value is > 99, then reset from 0 and continue adding.
 See below for test cases.

-Each encrypted character should always be two ciphertext characters: if the encrypted plaintext character is '8'  it should be '08' in ciphertext characters
+- NB: Each encrypted character should always be two ciphertext characters: if the encrypted plaintext character is '8'  it should be '08' in ciphertext characters

 Keep in mind the constraints from the previous step.